-The highest energy of occupied states in a solid at zero temperature.
+The Fermi level is the highest energy of occupied states in a solid at zero temperature.
 The Fermi level in conductors lies in the conduction band, in insulators it lies in the valence band, and in semiconductors it falls in the gap between the conduction band and the valence band.
-It is named after the Italian physicst Enrico Fermi.
+It is named after the Italian physicist Enrico Fermi.

 Related categories ELECTRONICS AND SEMICONDUCTORS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact